Intermittent Fasting Diet Explained: A Comprehensive Guide

 2. Two fasting days: On two non-consecutive days of the week (for example, Monday and Thursday), you restrict your calorie intake significantly.
 The goal is to consume only a fraction of your normal calorie intake, typically around 25% of your daily needs.
 For most people, this translates to about 500-600 calories for women and 600-800 calories for men on fasting days.

-The idea behind the 5:2 method is that by reducing calorie intake two days per week, you create a calorie deficit that can lead to weight loss over time.
+The idea behind the 5:2 fast diet is that by reducing calorie intake two days per week, you create a calorie deficit that can lead to weight loss over time.
 It is also believed to offer potential health benefits, such as improved insulin sensitivity, cellular repair processes, and increased longevity.
 As with any dietary approach, it’s advisable to consult with a healthcare professional or registered dietitian before starting a new fasting regimen.

 The Eat-Stop-Eat Method